michaelbellgh/pan_logreplay/README.md

 # pan_logreplay

+For Palo Alto Networks Firewalls

-A utility which allows you to replay log exports (CSV format, from PANOS directly) against a live firewall using the test security-policy-match API function.
+A utility which allows you to replay log exports (CSV format, from Palo Alto Networks firewall's directly) against a live PANOS firewall using the test security-policy-match API function.

 Does not send live traffic, just simulates it against the rulebase